 - There will be no retake or supplementary exam for the mid-term exam.
 Any student who misses the mid-term exam, for whatever reason, will have his/her final exam mark reweighted to count 70% towards the final course grade.

-- "Tutorial Participation" will count for 30% of the final course grade and will be determined by the following two components:
+- The "Tutorials" component will count for 30% of the final course grade and will be determined by the following two components:

 a.
 Regular attendance and active participation;

 b.
-The quality of the student's written solution to the weekly tutorial assignment
+The quality of the student's written solution to the weekly tutorial assignments

 The Final Exam will be a closed-book 3 hour examination.
 The final examination date will be advised by the University.
 Students are required to make themselves available for the entire examination period.
 I will not make special arrangements for any student.